 On the six-month anniversary of the crash, dozens of the victims' family members travelled to Washington, D.C. to demonstrate on the steps of the U.S. Department of Transportation - holding up large poster-size photos of those who were killed in the crash.
-Clifford Law Offices coordinated travel arrangements A little over a month after the crash, Clifford Law Offices filed its and accommodations for its clients while also ensuring that media outlets were present to help the families expose the manufacturing failures that Boeing tried to cover up.
+Clifford Law Offices coordinated travel arrangements media outlets were present to help the families expose the manufacturing failures that Boeing tried to cover up.